Sukhdev Singh Dhindsa

-Sukhdev Singh Dhindsa (born 9 April 1936) is a member of the Rajya Sabha.
-He is the President of Shiromani Akali Dal (Sanyukt), which is formed by the merger of Shiromani Akali Dal (Democratic) and Shiromani Akali Dal (Taksali) led by he and Ranjit Singh Brahampura respectively.
-He used to be a member of the Shiromani Akali Dal political party until tensions rose inside the SAD Political Party.
-He was previously a member of 14th Lok Sabha of India, representing the Sangrur constituency of Punjab.
-He has been awarded the Padma Bhushan in the awards list of 26 January 2019.
+Sukhdev Singh Dhindsa (9 April 1936 – 28 May 2025) was an Indian politician who was a member of the Rajya Sabha.
+He was a onetime President of Shiromani Akali Dal (Sanyukt), which was formed by the merger of Shiromani Akali Dal (Democratic) and Shiromani Akali Dal (Taksali) led by him and Ranjit Singh Brahampura respectively.
+He returned to the Shiromani Akali Dal political party by merging his party back into it in March 2024.
+He had previously been a member of 14th Lok Sabha of India, representing the Sangrur constituency of Punjab.
+He was awarded the Padma Bhushan in the awards list of 26 January 2019.
 However, he returned it in December 2020 during the farmer protests.

-He was union minister of sports and chemicals and fertilisers in Third Vajpayee Ministry from 2000 to 2004.
-He was member of Rajya Sabha from 1998 to 2004.
-His son Parminder Singh Dhindsa was finance minister of Punjab.
+Dhindsa was union minister of sports and chemicals and fertilisers in the Third Vajpayee Ministry from 2000 to 2004.
+He was member of the Rajya Sabha from 1998 to 2004.
+His son Parminder Singh Dhindsa was finance minister of Punjab from 2012 till 2017.